 Photo by Leah LeMoine

-Healthy hour runs daily from 3-6 p.m.
-Dine-in only.
+Happy hour runs Tuesday-Sunday from 4-6 p.m. in the bar only.